psmak3/psmak3.github.io/_posts/sports/2017-06-27-sports-threemanbasketball.md

 - Is it the fact that a 3-man team has a captain?

+- Is it the fact that a 3-man team has a co-captain?

 - Is it the fact that this 3-man team has a coach?

 - Is it the fact that there was a draft?